zaphosting/docs/docs/vserver-ballooning.md

 ## Configure ballooning

 If your application requires fixed and guaranteed memory without dynamic adjustments, you can disable ballooning directly in your **Server Dashboard** under **Settings → Disable ballooning**.
+Restart the server via the web interface afterwards to apply the change.

 ![img](https://screensaver01.zap-hosting.com/index.php/s/zK92KzbQ7LQe79d/download)